wein.plus

 Log in Become a Member

-Offspring produced from an organism by asexual reproduction (Greek: branch or rice).
-In humans, identical twins form a natural clone (but with different fingerprints).
-In plants, this is called vegetative reproduction, when new plants are regenerated from certain tissue parts of an initial plant.
-In the process, genetically completely identical living beings with hereditary characteristics are initially created, which are 100% identical copies (duplicates) of the original type.
-Due to spontaneously occurring mutations that accumulate during the life phase, these copies slowly but steadily deviate from the original vine in small steps.
-However, one can only speak of mutants from a certain larger morphological and genetic scope of change.
+Term (ancient Greek klōn = branch, shoot, sapling) for offspring produced from an organism through asexual (non-generative) reproduction.
+In humans, identical twins form a natural clone (but with different fingerprints, as these are not exclusively genetic).
+In plants, this is called vegetative reproduction, when new plants are regenerated from certain tissue parts of an original plant.
+This initially results in genetically completely identical organisms with hereditary characteristics that are 100% identical copies (duplicates) of the original type.

 Voices of our members